luc-github/Repetier-Firmware-4-Davinci/README.md

 ***
 ###Support for 1.0A/2.0A is implemented and need feedback

 The board can be easily exposed by removing the back panel of the printer secured by two torx screws.
-Supported boards have a jumper labeled JP1.
-Unsupported second generation boards have a jumper labeled J37.
+Supported boards have a jumper labeled JP1, second generation boards have a jumper labeled J37.
 More info can be found on the [Voltivo forum](http://voltivo.com/forum/davinci-peersupport/340-new-kind-of-mainboard-no-j1-erase-jumper).
 ***

 Here are just a few of the benifits of using this firmware: